dkim3110/c_mkproj/README.md

 2. Deploy (Windows)

   Move the compiled `mkproj.exe` to a directory included in your system's `PATH`.
+If using MSYS2, simply ditch `sudo` from above.

 ### Usage